 6 FAO Global Spatial Database of Agricultural Land-use Statistics

 Agro-maps breaks down primary food crops by sub-national administrative districts.
 It aggregates by crop production, area harvested and crop yields.

 About 40% of the global workforce is in agriculture.
 That’s 1.3 billion people.
 This means that agriculture is the world’s largest provider of jobs.
 In FAO agro-maps, you get a limited yet very important component of land use.

 Agriculture Maps for Decision Making

-Farming also faces a number of problems.
-For example, population increase, climate change, world hunger and water stress.
+Farming also faces several problems.
+For example, population increase, climate change, world hunger, and water stress.

 All things considered, agriculture maps can convey this information to make knowledgeable decisions.

 Now, these 6 agriculture maps have boosted your understanding of agriculture.
 Explore the world more with maps by reading: